Uttam-Mahata/coursewagon/python-server/GITHUB_ACTIONS_TEST.md

 This file is used to test GitHub Actions workflow triggers.

-Last updated: 2025-09-09T08:55:00Z
+Last updated: 2025-09-09T15:30:00Z
-Trigger test: automated deployment pipeline
+Trigger test: force deployment execution

+Updated to trigger all workflow steps.